anthonyjn08/2021-in-a-quiz/README.md

 It feature a side on view of a head with four cogs for a brain inside and a large question mark.
 I have used colours similar to the cogs for the answer buttons and the catergory icon.
 For the background I wanted an image that wasn't too distracting.
 I found an image of question marks that I was able to change the opacity of online so it wasn't too overpowering.

-For the font I chose PT Serif because I wanted a font that stood out a little and wasn't just a plain font that blended in.
+For the font I chose PT Serif from google fonts, This was because I wanted a font that stood out a little and wasn't just a plain font that blended in.

 ### **Main Page**